nateyolles/aem-akamai-replication-agent/README.md

     mvn clean install -PautoInstallPackagePublish

-Or to deploy only the bundle to the author, run
+Or to deploy only the bundle to the author, run the following

     mvn clean install -PautoInstallBundle